How MPUs Can Help You Make Products Safer and More Secure

 Handling Memory or I/O Access Faults

 As previously mentioned, the job of the MPU is to ensure that tasks within processes only access memory or peripheral devices that are assigned to them.
 But, what if these tasks attempt to access data outside of those regions?
-The answer is that the MPU triggers a CPU exception called the Memory Manage (MemManage) Fault.
+In that case, the MPU triggers a CPU exception called the Memory Manage (MemManage) Fault.

 What happens when a fault is detected greatly depends on the application and is probably one of the more difficult things to determine.
 Needless to say, these types of faults should be detected and corrected during development.
 However, one of the reasons for using the MPU is to protect against an invalid memory or peripheral access occuring in the field, either because of some corner case that was not caught during system verification or through unauthorized access.